nikicrow/observatory-covid-report/README.md

  - ui_code.R
  - ui_Coxcomb_nightingale.ipynb
  - top10domains_code.R
+There is a second blog focusing solely on this and the code for this is in the file user_interest_blog2:
+ - ui_code_stl_with_split.R

 ### 2. New and returning users
 This script was used to visualise the behaviour of new and returning users to the government domains.
  - new_return.sql